 Other Ashtavinayak Temples

-- Mayureshwar Temple, Morgaon: This is the first of the Ashtavinayak temples.
-Devotees begin and end their journey at the Mayureshwar Temple.
-The temple got its name after the legend of Mayureshwar – Lord Ganesh riding a peacock, who defeated a demon at this place.
-The Mayureshwar Temple is located at Moregaon, 160 km from the Girijatmaj Temple.
+Mayureshwar Temple, Morgaon: Devotees begin and end their journey at the Mayureshwar Temple.
+Further, the temple got its name after the legend of Mayureshwar – Lord Ganesh riding a peacock, who defeated a demon at this place.
+It is in Moregaon, 160 km from the Girijatmaj Temple.

-- Girijatmaj Temple, Lenyadri: This temple is the sixth in the list of Ashtavinayak Temples.
-Goddess Parvathi is believed to have performed penance at this place to have a child.
-Her prayers were answered when Lord Ganesh was born.
+Girijatmaj Temple, Lenyadri: Goddess Parvathi performed penance at this place to have a child.
+Then, her prayers were answered when Lord Ganesh was born.
 The temple gets its name from the words Girija (Parvathi) and Atmaj (son).
-The Girijatmaj Temple is in Lenyadri, 87 km from the Vighneswar Vinayak.
+It is in Lenyadri, 87 km from the Vighneswar Vinayak.

-- Ballaleshwar Temple, Pali: This temple is the third in the list of Ashtavinayak Temples.
-As the name suggests this temple is named after Lord Ganesh’s devotee Ballal.
+Ballaleshwar Temple, Pali: This temple is named after Lord Ganesh’s devotee Ballal.
 This is the only Ganesh Temple named after a devotee.
-The Ballaleshwar Temple is in Pali, 180 km from the Girijatmaj Temple.
+It is in Pali, 180 km from the Girijatmaj Temple.

-- Chintamani Temple, Theur: This temple is the fifth in the list of Ashtavinayak temples.
-Lord Ganesh is believed to have retrieved the invaluable jewel – Chintamani from a greedy demon and given it back to sage Kapila.
-The sage rewarded Lord Ganesh by placing around Lord Ganesh’s neck and hence was known as Chintamani Vinayak.
-The Chintamani Temple is located at Theur, 110 km from the Girijatmaj Temple.
+Chintamani Temple, Theur: Lord Ganesh retrieved the invaluable jewel – Chintamani from a greedy demon and given it back to sage Kapila.
+The sage rewarded Lord Ganesh by placing around Lord Ganesh’s neck and hence was the name, Chintamani Vinayak.
+It is in Theur, 110 km from the Girijatmaj Temple.

-- Vighneshwar Vinayak Temple, Ozar: This temple is the seventh in the list of Ashtavinayak Temples.
-Vighnasur, the demon was sent by Lord Indra to disturb King Abhinandan’s prayer.
+Vighneshwar Vinayak Temple, Ozar: Lord Indra sent Vighnasur to disturb King Abhinandan’s prayer.
 The troubled devotees turned to Lord Ganesh who defeated the demon at this place.
-The Vighneswar Vinayak Temple is located at Ozar, 87 km from the Girijatmaj
+It is in Ozar, 87 km from the Girijatmaj

-- Vishal Ganpati Mandir- This temple as the name suggests is dedicated to Lord Ganesha.
-It is a 100-year-old temple made up of white marble.
-It presents a spectacular sight and the idol is red in color.
-The Ganesha is found in sitting posture and has a Shivalinga coiled by a snake that originates from the navel.
+Vishal Ganpati Mandir- This temple is for Lord Ganesha.
+It is a 100-year-old temple.
+It presents a spectacular sight with a red coloured idol.
+The Ganesha sits posture and has a Shivalinga coiled by a snake that originates from the navel.
 There are many tourists who never leave the Ahmednagar city without paying a visit to this temple.

-- Shani Temple- This is another popular shrine located in Shingnapur village which is 35 km away from the Ahmednagar city.
-This is famous and unique owing to its legendary stories and distinct features.
+Shani Temple- This is another popular shrine located in Shingnapur village which is 35 km away from the Ahmednagar city.
 One of the unique things about this temple is that there is no idol present in the temple.
-Only a black stone is erected on a beautiful platform.
+Only a black stone stands on a beautiful platform.
 The native’s belief that this stone has extraordinary powers which protect the village from all sorts of evil.

-- Shirdi Sai Baba Temple– This is another famous tourist destination that needs no introduction.
-Being located only at a distance of 80 km from Ahmednagar, thousands of devotees throng to this place every day.
-Shirdi Sai Baba was a famous saint who was widely considered as the reincarnation of God by the pilgrims.
-And as the name suggests, this temple is located in Shirdi itself.
+Shirdi Sai Baba Temple– Being located only at a distance of 80 km from Ahmednagar, thousands of devotees throng to this place every day.
+Shirdi Sai Baba was a famous saint.
+Moreover, people considered him as the reincarnation of God by the pilgrims.
+This temple is located in Shirdi itself.

-- Renuka Temple- The famous Renuka Temple is only 3 km away from the Ahmednagar Railway Station.
-This shrine is dedicated to Goddess Durga and is counted among few of the temples that enjoy huge adulation and respect among the local people.
-As it is a Devi temple, the Navaratri festival is observed with lots of fervor.
-During this sacred festival, many devotees gather in the temple to offer prayers and seek blessings of the Goddess.
+Renuka Temple- The famous Renuka Temple is only 3 km away from the Ahmednagar Railway Station.
+This shrine is for Goddess Durga.
+It is among few of the temples that enjoy huge adulation and respect among the local people.
+As it is a Devi temple, devotees celebrate the Navaratri festival here with lots of fervor.

-- Siddheshwar Temple- Being located 40 km from the Ahmednagar city, this beautiful temple has both a grand architecture along with a natural atmosphere.
-This popular shrine, in fact, needs no introduction among both the devotees and the tourists visiting this holy place.
-It is dedicated to Lord Siddheshwar and is additionally very famous among the Lingayat community from the southern state of Karnataka.
+Siddheshwar Temple- Present 40 km away from the Ahmednagar city, this beautiful temple has both a grand architecture along with a natural atmosphere.
+Also, this popular shrine, in fact, needs no introduction among both the devotees and the tourists visiting this holy place.
+It is for Lord Siddheshwar and is additionally very famous among the Lingayat community from the southern state of Karnataka.